Ramneek-Sharma/Clustering/README.md

 ## Datasets

-We used [Dataset XYZ] for this clustering analysis.
+Iris Dataset is used  for this clustering analysis.
 The dataset contains multiple features that allow us to explore the performance of different clustering methods.

 ## Clustering Algorithms